-Veggie lover that I am, our new year’s eve party buffet had to include something green.
-Maxence and I love snow peas, because of the taste and the crunch and the look, but they’re seldom served in France, so I’m always happy to give them the space in the sun that they rightfully deserve.
-I think they’re perfect in salads, and this is what struck my fancy this time : a scrumptious combination that went surprisingly well with the terrine.
+I just love snow peas, because of the taste and the crunch and the look, but they’re seldom served in France, so I’m always happy to give them the space in the sun that they rightfully deserve.
+I think they’re perfect in salads, and this is what struck my fancy during a recent dinner party.
+A scrumptious combination that went surprisingly well with the terrine.

-Terrine and salad were then followed by Stéphan’s sumptuous lamb tagine, complete with prunes, dates, apricots, almonds and walnuts, served in the beautiful tagine dish that Maxence’s mom brought us back from Turkey.
+Terrine and salad were then followed by Stéphan’s sumptuous lamb tagine, complete with prunes, dates, apricots, almonds and walnuts, served in the beautiful tagine dish that Maxence’s mother brought us back from Turkey.

 Bacon Walnut Snow Pea Salad